 This TTC takes places over 26 days.
 There is 3 Saturdays off at the end of each week.

-From the 8th January the daily schedule is a follows.
+From November 25th, the daily schedule is a follows :

 3.30- 4.00 p.m.
 Break- tea, fruit/ cookies

-This Training will be taught by Carol Murphy, Noah McKenna and assistants
+This Training will be taught by Carol Murphy and Dan Morgan.

 This training places a lot of emphasis on preparing new teachers to teach Level 1 and 2 classes.
 After asana, teaching skills is the second most important subject.
 Teachers will learn a foundation series and then adapt it playfully, within specific guidelines, as an expression of their unique voice.
 Teachers will prepare a class, including breathwork, asana, music play list if used, and shavasana and teach it to the group as a teaching exercise.
 These focus of these classes is decided by the trainee; teachers may teach a relaxing beginners class or an upbeat level 2 core class.
 Teachers will also learn about the common issues that arise in the classroom and how to address them, whether they be physical ailments like slipped disc or high blood pressure, or boundary issues like people arriving late, not paying etc. Teachers are also shown how to dip their teaching into level 3 poses and after graduation teachers have the freedom to teach to the level they can practice comfortably.